Aperence/multipath-tester-ios/README.md

 Having simply the results in the app may be a bit limitating, so you have the possibilty to export the results of experiments in a json file.
 This allow to use these data to do plots, and further analysis of the results.
 The demo is available [here](./demos/mptcp-export.mov).
 Note however that the data is shared between session, so don't worry about losing any data.

+### Sending data to a server

+You also have the possibility to send the measures done to an external server.
+An example of such a server is provided in the [backend](./backend/) folder, which can be run using `python -m flask --host 0.0.0.0 --port 8080`.
+Once you have a running server, you simply need to change the environment variables in the xcode scheme to set accordingly the
+`UPLOAD_HOST` and `UPLOAD_PATH` variables.

 ## App preview

 <img src="./imgs/mptcp-check.png" height="700">